 Notwithstanding any provisions to the contrary, the boundaries of the Hamlet shall be considered to be fixed and inflexible.
 Any discussion with respect to boundary changes to the Hamlet of Norval will be required to satisfy the policies of the Regional Official Plan Part III-C5e3 and the Town of Halton Hills Official Plan.
 In addition to these criteria, expansion to the Hamlet should only be considered within the context of:

-a) The Town's Official Plan Five-Year Review;

-b) A subwatershed study; and,
+- a) The Town's Official Plan Five-Year Review; - b) A subwatershed study; and, e) The final disposition of the Norval By-Pass.

 Deferral #1 under Section 17(34) of the Planning Act